 - OOPR start Resampling (anti-aliasing) and finishes and the rendered image is saved.

 OOPR is an application that is independent from SketchUp.
-It is on your computer and it works like a server in the way it communicates with the SU Podium SketchUp plug-in.
+It is on your computer and it works like a server in the way it communicates with the SketchUp and Processing Scenes.
 When the plug-in asks for a connection, OOPR always accept that request and a connection is established.
-The client (Podium SketchUp plug-in) then sends OOPR a combination of commands and a processing scene script which when received, starts the pre-rendering, raytracing and re-sampling process and saves your rendered image.
+The client (Processing Scenes in SketchUp) then sends OOPR a combination of commands and a processing scene script which when received, starts the pre-rendering, raytracing and re-sampling process and saves your rendered image.

 Some common render-time/processing issues, and what to do about them:

-If you press the render button and all you see is Processing Scenes, start and end, but do not see OOPR dialog box most likely one of two things has occurred.
+If you press the render button and all you see is Processing Scenes, start and end, but do not see OOPR dialog box OR see the OOPR/ Render Manager dialog box, but nothing happens - most likely one of two things has occurred.
 Either an anti-virus, firewall or possibly another SketchUp extension is blocking OOPR, or worse, an over zealous anti-virus program has deleted OOPR.